mitin001/transcriber/blog/podcasts/masculine-jason/2024-07-28-legrand-wolf.md

 So LeGrand has left the mormon religion.
 Now he uses his deep knowledge of this religion to make mormon porn.

 > You know where you should have older religious leaders having sex with the 19- and 20- and 21-year-old men?
 That should exist in porn, not in real life.
 That's the outlet for it.
 So it's not disgusting.

-He condemns the fact that church leaders often take advantage of their power positions to demand sexual favors from their young peritioners.
+He condemns the fact that church leaders often take advantage of their power positions to demand sexual favors from their young parishioners.
 At the same time, he makes movies that depict it.
 Capturing a fantasy on video and experiencing it as a viewer of such a video is moral.
 Attempting to recreate such a fantasy in real life by using and coercing real people is immoral.

 > It's fantasy material.

-LeGrand's porn business thrives.
+[LeGrand's porn business] thrives.
 Now that he's made a name for himself by telling the mormon sex fantasy, his next contribution to the field is to have it embrace AI.

 > You'll be able to upload images of yourself and then have your favorite performer fuck you in those images.